Jake McCarthy Player Props: Diamondbacks vs. Marlins

 Jake McCarthy At The Plate

-- McCarthy has a double, a triple and two walks while batting .195.
+- McCarthy is batting .195 with a double, a triple and two walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.